 1 can pure pumpkin (NOT pumpkin pie mix!)

-pumpkin pie spice to taste (about a tsp is good)
+pumpkin pie spice to taste (about a teaspoon is good)

-Splenda or sugar to taste (I use about a tbsp)
+Splenda or sugar to taste (I use about a tablespoon)

 shredded parmesan cheese for garnish

 In a medium saucepan, warm the broth over medium-high heat.